 Business Literacy is a key component of our program.
 Students learn about various jobs in their community, as well as educational paths available through community colleges, four-year colleges and vocational programs.

 Executive functioning instruction helps strengthen students' working memory, decoding skills, reading fluency, mathematical computation, organizational skills, prioritization and time management.

 English: 4 credits.
 Students focus on each of the core components of the English language and integrate reading, literature study, writing, speaking and research skills.

 Math: 3 credit minimum.
 Course options include math intervention, functional math, pre-algebra, algebra, geometry, economics, financial algebra, algebra II, statistics, business math, and precalculus.

 Science: 3 credit minimum.
 Each course is designed to help students learn more about the physical world in which they live as they strengthen skills such as observation, critical thinking, verbal and written communication, manipulation of equipment, and applying technology.
 Courses include physical science, environmental science, chemistry, physics, biology, forensic science, anatomy and physiology.

-History and Humanities: 5 credits.
+Humanities: 5 credits.
 Unlike conventional high schools, TQS Upper School combines history and literature with philosophy, economics, religion, political science, music, theater, dance, architecture, painting and sculpture.
 Students will explore unfamiliar cultures; challenge their assumptions about their own; and learn to think critically, read analytically, speak articulately, and write persuasively.